Updated: Aug 23

 But what I have realised is that if you speak less, prefer to be a private person and like to keep your own counsel, someone is going to fill in the blanks.
 'Nature abhors a vacuum' is true in this case, just as in so many others.
 When you say not much at all about yourself or your life, especially if you are in any way in the public eye, someone will fill in the blanks of your narrative.
 What you don't say, they will assume, what you say unclearly, they will paraphrase or rephrase, what you do and the actions you take, they will see fit to explain, mansplain or mis-explain!
 If you don't have a narrative, if you don't claim your own narrative, then someone else will happily take it from you and run amok with it.

-Everyone has different preferences with how much visibility and openness they are comfortable with and the extent to which they are willing to share the private parts of their life and no one has the right to extract information or fabricate lies and spread it around without your permission.
-Sadly there are people like that around and they rely on your silence, your character which they know prefers to rise above rather than fight with fire, and your basic human decency, to sell their version of your narrative to the highest bidder unless you are willing to step up and reclaim it.
+Everyone has different preferences on how much visibility and openness they are comfortable with and the extent to which they are willing to share the private parts of their life and no one has the right to extract information or fabricate lies and spread it around without your permission.
+Sadly, there are people like that around, and they rely on your silence, your character which they know prefers to rise above rather than fight with fire, and your basic human decency, to sell their version of your narrative to the highest bidder, unless you are willing to step up and reclaim it.

 My message to people today that are staying silent, that have realised they have given far too much of their power away to exploitative people to tell their story, who have let things go on for too long, is to say something.
 It doesn't have to be much but say something enough to set the record straight and to once again be the source of your own story, which is truly the only source that matters.
 Only people that are intent on printing fake news will ignore the actual source and those people inevitably get exposed.
 Reclaim your narrative, take your power back and then keep it moving.